 Although controversial topics can bring out the absolute worst in people (e.g. name calling, insults, hurtful words), some people are just better at being able to focus on the issue and not make it personal.
 I almost always enjoy talking with these kinds of people, even if we will never agree.
-I get some unique perspective as to why they believe differently than I do, and although that may not change my stance, it’s powerful to empathize and learn the motivations of others.
+I get some unique perspectives as to why they believe differently than I do, and although that may not change my stance, it’s powerful to empathize and learn the motivations of others.

 4. When you know you’ll feel guilty if you stay silent.